Hackers News Hackers News

 grep -r "tanstack" package-lock.json yarn.lock pnpm-lock.yaml 2>/dev/null

-If any affected version is found, treat all environment files present during the install as compromised and rotate the following credentials without delay:
+• Assume Compromise and Rotate Credentials: If any affected version is found, assume all environment files present during the installation were compromised.
+Immediately rotate the following credentials:

-For CI pipeline environments, note that the postinstall script also fires during “npm ci”.
-Developers should check CI provider job logs for the install step and rotate all secrets injected into that pipeline’s environment.
+• CI/CD Environment Check: For CI pipeline environments, the postinstall script also executes during npm ci.
+Review CI provider job logs for the installation step.
+Rotate all secrets injected into that pipeline’s environment during the period of compromise.

-Monitoring outbound HTTPS traffic to “api.svix.com” in network logs around the time of install can also help confirm whether exfiltration occurred.
+• Network Monitoring: Monitor outbound HTTPS traffic to api.svix.com in your network logs around the time of installation to help confirm whether data exfiltration occurred.

 Version SHA256 Hash